Zo nationalism: Key events and conflict

 These events show that Zo nationalism today remains mostly an ideal and cultural phenomenon rather than a mass separatist uprising.
 The creation of Mizoram as an Indian state (1987) was the movement’s single greatest political achievement, and most other efforts have had limited success.
-Nevertheless, the idea of Zo unity endures in various forms: it is invoked in Mizoram’s local politics, kept alive by transnational advocacy, and remembered in the songs and stories of Zo peoples.
+Nevertheless, the idea of Zo unity continues to influence political discourse in Mizoram, advocacy networks, and cultural memory among Zo communities.
 As one leader put it in 2023, the long-term "vision" of Zo nationalism is to see "all the Zo people… under one administrative unit" – even if for now this remains a distant aspiration.

 Culture, religion, and language

 Zo culture and religion provide crucial cohesion for the movement.
-Since nearly all Zo became Christian in the past two centuries, church life unites tribes.
-Worship services, Sunday schools, and youth fellowships are major social networks that cut across clan lines.
-In these settings, pan-Zo messages can spread.
+Since most Zo communities adopted Christianity in the past two centuries, church life unites tribes.
+Worship services, Sunday schools, and youth fellowships function as social networks that cut across clan boundaries and provide spaces where pan-Zo ideas and messages can spread.
 For example, the old Mizo hymn "Zalehlawm" (meaning "song of justice/land") and later Zo reinterpretations of national anthems have been used by activists.
 As noted, singing in church was a key way Mizo insurgents sustained morale.
 Christian schools taught literacy, helping students from Mizoram and Chin State to share ideas.
 Many Zomi student groups formed cross-border ties through church-organized conferences.
 In turn, Zo identity has also affected religion: some Zo theologians emphasize a special providence for the Zo people, and there are even syncretic claims of ancient Israelite descent among a few groups (though this is a minority view).

-Language and oral tradition also matter.
-Because the Zo lacked an early unified script or press, nationalist ideas were often spread by mouth and ear.
-Besides songs, folklore and oral histories have been retold to emphasize a common past.
+Language and oral traditions also play an important role.
+Because the Zo people lacked an early unified script or press, nationalist ideas were often spread by mouth and ear.
+Beyond songs, folklore and oral histories have been retold to emphasize a common past.
 After India’s independence, tribal leaders composed new jal (traditional chants) in honor of fallen heroes and martyrs, and Zomi history was preserved in village elders’ stories.
 Some elders of Mizoram’s Young Lushai Association in the 1950s spoke of a legendary migration from a place called "Chhinlung" or "Shinlung"; this myth has been used by modern Zomi nationalists as the cradle of all Zo tribes.
-Although critics say such ethnonational myths are constructed, proponents argue they give the Zo a shared narrative and pride.
-Today there is no single "Zo language" – the Mizo language functions as a regional lingua franca, and many students of Kuki-Chin origin learn it in school.
-Still, awareness that one family underlies all the Zo tongues reinforces the idea that they form one people.
+While some members of Zo communites regard the tradition as a constructed myth, others argue it is a source of shared identity and pride.
+Today there is no single "Zo language"—the Mizo language functions as a regional lingua franca, and many students of Kuki-Chin origin learn it in school.